NECCC | Northeast Document Conservation Center

 Your Nonprofit Resource for Preservation and Conservation of Your Town's Historic Records

 NEDCC Serves Town and City Clerks throughout New England, and the Center is well-known for expertise in handling rare and fragile materials.
-Early town records are historic artifacts that can require extra care in order to ensure their long-term preservation for future generations and to retain their historic value.
+Your earliest town records are historic artifacts that require extra care in order to ensure their preservation for future generations while retaining their historic value.

 DID YOU KNOW?

 NEDCC’S Preservation Services Team can advise on issues such as proper shelving and storage enclosures; your building and collections environment; emergency preparedness for collections; collections security; and creating a preservation plan.
 Preservation Specialists can present customized workshops or webinars, and are available to perform preservation assessments onsite.

 ‘Ask NEDCC’ – The Center provides a FREE telephone or email reference service for questions about caring for historic town records.
 (NEDCC is partially funded by the National Endowment for the Humanities to provide free information on caring for collections.)